tradle/tradleconf/README.md

 #### AWS Account

+*Note: optional if you only plan on running MyCloud in development mode on your machine.*

 If you don't have one yet, get one.
 There's a pretty generous free tier.

 #### Launch a MyCloud instance

+*Note: optional if you only plan on running MyCloud in development mode on your machine.*

 Click [here](https://app.tradle.io/#/applyForProduct?provider=9658992cbb1499c1fd9f7d92e1dee43eb65f403b3a32f2d888d2f241c4bdf7b6&host=https%3A%2F%2Ft22ju1ga5c.execute-api.us-east-1.amazonaws.com%2Fdev&product=tradle.cloud.Deployment).
 You'll be prompted to fill out a MyCloud configuration form.
 When you do, you'll be given a launch link.
 Follow it to launch your MyCloud in AWS.